Waste-Wood/e-CARE/Submission Tutorial.md

   }
   ```

-  * `Conceptual Explanation Generation`: each key is the id of the coresponding example, each value is the generated conceptual explanation.
+  * `Conceptual Explanation Generation`: each key is the `index` of the coresponding example, each value is the generated conceptual explanation.

   ```json
   {